fengxia41103/myblog/content/thoughts/society.md

 fame and glory, but for their survival and reconciliation with themselves.

+# tested

 This is sad.
 Reading the book [Auschwitz][1] made me wonder how deep the rabbit hole goes!?
-It strikes me when the German commando of concentration camp questioned how can someone who had not been **tested** to be his judge?
+It strikes me when the German commando of concentration camp questioned how someone who had not been **tested** could be his judge?
 This is very true I think.
 If you haven't been in that situation, you really don't know how much yourself is going to change, and how much that toxic environment is going to modify your behavior and thinking.
-For these natiz criminals (this I have no doubt that they have done the anti-humanity act not out of their excuse of _following the order_, but out of a balanced decision of _benefit and cost_ on their personal level &mdash; it could have been completly rational at their individual level), at least they have done what they have done in those context, and we know how low they had been.
+For these natiz criminals (this I have no doubt that they have done the anti-humanity act not out of their excuse of _following the order_, but out of a balanced decision of _benefit and cost_  &mdash; it could have been completly rational at their individual level), at least they have done what they have done in those context, and we know how low they had been.
 But because of the extreme characteristics of those act, it